pykello/virtqio/content/en/notes/vector-calculus/div-grad-curl/2-surface-integrals-and-divergence.md

 :::card[note]
 **Summary.** Think of a tiny cube surrounding the point you’re interested in.
 Measure how much of the vector field flows out of its six faces versus how much flows in; then shrink the cube to zero size.

-Divergence is that net out-minus-in flow _per unit volume_—a local “rate of creation” of field lines.
+Divergence is that net out-minus-in flow _per unit volume_.

-Positive divergence means the point acts like a source (more field leaving than entering), negative divergence means a sink, and zero divergence means the flow just passes through without piling up or emptying out.
 ::::

 #### Differential Form of Gauss's Law